ryhor/uiimage-turbojpeg/README.md

 =================
 Important credits

-The library is from here:
+The "ready-to-go-already-built-library-for-iOS" is from here: https://github.com/dhoerl/PhotoScrollerNetwork
-https://github.com/dhoerl/PhotoScrollerNetwork

 Some code & inspiration from: